holgergp/halbton/README.md

 This app is based on the [angular-seed project](https://github.com/angular/angular-seed/)

-I switched the backend from the shipped webserver with express, to define routes more easily.
+I switched the backend from the shipped webserver to express, to define routes more easily.
 Start the app by `node app.js`

+You can lint and test the app via `grunt` (requires a running app for now)

 You can see it in action [here](http://halbton.herokuapp.com)